CU-Robotics/buff-code/README.md

 Version info
   - Major number: increments when large dependency changes occur (eg python3.6 -> python3.9, or Melodic -> Noetic)
-  - Minor number: increments with patches and edits to workspace tools
+  - Minor number: increments with patches and edits to workspace tools (first digit increments for incompatibilities)

 ## CHANGES
 *Changes include all PRs that modify the directory structure, the installed binaries and any changes that will effect workspace usage*